Sexual harassment, abuse and exploitation of Work and Travel students.

 Investigation by the Associated Press (AP) found that students are forced to work in strip clubs instead of restaurants.
 Others bring home $1 per hour or even less.
 Some participants live in apartments so crowded that they sleep in shifts because there are not enough beds.
 Others have to eat on the floor.

 AP interviewed students, lawyers, local government and social services and looked at thousands of pages of confidential records, police reports and court cases.
-Among the findings is that strip clubs and adult entertainment companies openly attract J-1 employees, although government regulations prohibit students from taking these jobs
+Among the findings is that strip clubs and adult entertainment companies openly attract J-1 employees, although government regulations prohibit students from taking these jobs.
+For example, one ad said

-“If you want to dance in the United States as a J-1 exchange visitor, contact us,” ZM Studios advertises on its website, a dancer with no top.
-The ad says that ZM Studios can make J-1 female visas and jobs in topless clubs in cities such as Las Vegas and Los Angeles.
+“If you want to dance in the United States as a J-1 exchange visitor, contact us,” ZM Studios advertised on its website for topless dancers.
+The ad said that ZM Studios can make J-1 female visas and jobs in topless clubs in cities such as Las Vegas and Los Angeles.

 Further, AP tells how a 19-year-old Russian girl in Florida went to work as a waitress at a topless bar as a store where she worked, paid little, and she lived with a store owner in a crowded, broken apartment.